MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/estimate-manage-landed-costs.md

 <!-- KFM: Preview until further notice -->

-This feature enables landed costs to be included in the accounting distribution of purchased product receipts, which makes it easier for you to identify and track these costs.
+This feature enables landed costs to be included in the accounting distribution of purchased product receipts.
+Therefore, you can more easily identify and track those costs.
 This feature doesn't affect the product receipt accounting logic that's used in other places in Microsoft Dynamics 365 Supply Chain Management.

 ### Prerequisites

-To use this feature, you must be running Supply Chain Management 10.0.34 or higher and the *(Preview) Source document and accounting distribution support for Landed Cost* feature must be turned on in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
+To use this feature, you must be running Supply Chain Management 10.0.34 or later, and the *(Preview) Source document and accounting distribution support for Landed Cost* feature must be turned on in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).

 ### View landed costs in the accounting distribution of product receipts

 When a product receipt is posted against a purchase order, Landed cost creates a source document line for each landed cost amount.
 The amount from Landed cost is shown on the **Account distributions** page, which is available from the product receipt.

-The following screenshot shows an example of accounting distributions that include landed costs.
+The following illustration shows an example of accounting distributions that include landed costs.

 [<img src="media/accounting-distributions.png" alt="Example of accounting distributions that include landed costs." title="Example of accounting distributions that include landed costs" width="720" />](media/accounting-distributions.png#lightbox)